LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/natural-language-understanding.md

 * A scalable solution that's capable of handling a large volume of requests.
 * Provides fast response times and accuracy.
 * To perform effectively, expects large sets of data (both intents and training phrases).
 * The performance of a model depends on both the quantitative and qualitative nature of the training data.
-Therefore, we require a minimum of **5 intents** with **20 training phrases per intent** to activate training for a model in the Intent Builder.
+Therefore, we require a minimum of **5 intents** with **20 training phrases per intent** to activate training for a model in the Intent Manager.
 Anything less adversely affects model performance.
 * Requires the model to be [trained](intent-manager-build-domains.html#train-a-liveperson-domain).

 {: .important}